apache/stanbol/indexing/dbpedia/README.md

 This can be used to configure e.g. if values are stored (available for retrieval) or only indexed.
 See the comments within the file for details
 * fieldBoosts.properties: Can be used to set boost factors for fields.
-* minIncomming.properties: Can be used to define the minimum number of incommings links (to an Wiki page from other Wili pages) so that an entity is indexed.
+* minIncoming.properties: Can be used to define the minimum number of incoming links (to an Wiki page from other Wiki pages) so that an entity is indexed.
 Higher values will cause less entities to be indexed.
 A value of 0 will result in all entities to be indexed.
 * scoreRange.properties: Can be use to set the upper bound for entities score.
-The entities with the most incomming links will get this score.
-Entities with no incomming links would get a score of zero.
+The entities with the most incoming links will get this score.
+Entities with no incoming links would get a score of zero.

 ### (5) Using the precomputed Index: